ReactionMechanismGenerator/ARC/README.md

 or <a href="https://rmg.mit.edu/">RMG</a>'s
 <a href="https://reactionmechanismgenerator.github.io/RMG-Py/reference/molecule/adjlist.html">adjacency list</a>),
-and  automatically executes, tracks, and processes relevant electronic structure calculation jobs on user-defined server\s.
+and  automatically executes, tracks, and processes relevant electronic structure calculation jobs on user-defined server(s).
 The principal outputs of ARC are thermodynamic properties (H, S, Cp) and high-pressure limit kinetic rate coefficients of species and reactions of interest.

 ## Mission